CentOS-PaaS-SIG/linchpin/docs/source/glossary.rst

         sources.
 Used in linchpin via the linchpin.conf `[evars]` section.

     hook
-        Certan scripts can be called when a particular :term:`hook` has been referenced in the :term:`PinFile`.
+        Certain scripts can be called when a particular :term:`hook` has been referenced in the :term:`PinFile`.
 The currently available hooks are `preup`, `postup`, `predestroy`, and `postdestroy`.